rachelandrew/grid-by-example/_posts/2016-12-23-learning-grid-day23.md

 categories: learn
 ---

-As we start to create more complex layouts it is worth understanding how grid work with other layout methods.
+As we start to create more complex layouts it is worth understanding how grid interacts with other layout methods.
 In the video today I take a look at how grid works when grid items or their children use `position: absolute`.

 Take a look at this in my video, which is part of my [CSS Grid video tutorial series](/video).